-- Obtain a DUNS Number: All entities applying for funding, including renewal funding, must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet (D&B).
-Applicants must enter the DUNS number in the data entry field labeled "Organizational DUNS" on the SF-424 form. - 2) Register with SAM: In addition to having a DUNS number, organizations applying online through Grants.gov must register with the System for Award Management (SAM).
+- 1) Obtain a DUNS Number or Unique Entity Identifier (UEI): All entities applying for funding, including renewal funding, must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet (D&B) or a Unique Entity Identifier from SAM.gov.
+Applicants must enter the DUNS number or UEI in the data entry field labeled "Organizational DUNS/UEI" on the SF-424 form. - 2) Register with SAM: In addition to having a DUNS/UEI number, organizations applying online through Grants.gov must register with the System for Award Management (SAM).
+Current SAM.gov registrants have already been assigned their Unique Entity Identifier (SAM) and can view it within SAM.gov.
 All organizations must register with SAM to apply online.
 Failure to register with SAM will prevent your organization from applying through Grants.gov.
 SAM.gov accounts must be updated annually, and your organization must have an active SAM.gov account to submit your application to Grants.gov. - 3) Register with Grants.gov: The next step in the registration process is to create an account with Grants.gov.
-Applicants must know their organization's DUNS number to complete this process.
+Applicants must know their organization's DUNS/UEI number to complete this process.
 Completing this process automatically triggers an email request for applicant roles to the organization's E-Business Point of Contact (EBiz POC) for review.
 The EBiz POC is a representative from your organization who is the contact listed for SAM.
 To apply for grants on behalf of your organization, you will need to request the AOR role. - 4) Authorize Grants.gov Roles: After creating an account on Grants.gov, the EBiz POC receives an email notifying him or her of your registration and request for roles.
 The EBiz POC will then log in to Grants.gov and authorize the appropriate roles, which may include the AOR role, thereby giving you permission to complete and submit applications on behalf of the organization.
 You will be able to submit your application online any time after you have been approved as an AOR. - 5) Track Role Status: After registering with Grants.gov and authorizing the applicant AOR, Grants.gov allows you to track your status. - 6) Electronic Signature: When applications are submitted through Grants.gov, the name of the organization's AOR who submitted the application is inserted into the signature line of the application, serving as the electronic signature.
 The EBiz POC must authorize individuals who are able to make legally binding commitments on behalf of the organization as an AOR; this step is often missed, and it is crucial for valid and timely submissions.